icpc/ccs-specs/Contest_API.md

 ### Accounts

-The accounts used for access to the contest.
+The accounts used for accessing the contest, including the account representing the client.

 The following endpoints are associated with accounts: